Protea repens

-Protea repens, known as the common sugarbush and in Afrikaans as the suikerbossie, is an erect shrub growing in the southern regions of South Africa.
-Related to other proteas, this plant is a relatively adaptable and variable species and can be found growing widely in various soils.
-Due to its showy flowers and adaptability, it is a popular garden subject for use in wildlife gardens in South Africa.
+Protea repens, known as the common sugarbush and in Afrikaans as the suikerbossie, is an erect shrub growing in the southern Cape Provinces of South Africa.
+This species is relatively adaptable and variable and can be found growing widely in various soils.
+Due to its showy flowers and adaptability, it is a popular subject for use in wildlife gardens in South Africa.

 Etymology

 The name of the plant family Proteaceae as well as the genus Protea, both to which P. repens belongs to, derive from the name of the Greek god Proteus, a deity that was able to change between many forms.
 This is an appropriate image, seeing as both the family and the genus are known for their astonishing variety and diversity of flowers and leaves.

 The specific epithet repens means 'creeping', a case of mistaken identity, where Linnaeus used two different illustrated plates to describe the species: one was of P. repens, and the other showed a dwarf creeping plant of a different species.